hejDMC/dmc-behavior/docs/DMC-Behavior-Platform_Day-to-day-operation.md

 - firstly, animals need to be habituated to being head-fixed, the auditory stimuli used and need learn to consume liquid rewards
 - for this, we run the `habituation` script by either running the script directly or use the alias if one was created previously (see the *DMC-Behavior-Platform_Software-installation* guide):
 ```
-python code/<habituation-script>.py
+python code/habituation_auditory_tasks>.py
 ```
-- you will be prompted to enter the *animal_id*, name of the experimenter and day of the habituation (confirm by pressing `Enter`):
+- you will be prompted to enter the *animal_id*, name of the experimenter, the task and day of the habituation (confirm by pressing `Enter`):
 ```
 enter the mouse ID:<animal_id>
 who is running the experiment?<name-experimenter>
+2afc task (no assumes gonogo/detection)? y/n: <y/n>
 what day of habituation is it (1/2/3)?:<day-of-habituation>
 ```
 - after you entered all required information, the habituation protocol will commence and automatically terminate once the time limit is reached